 We have veganised an all-time favourite British classic – a Coronation Chicken Sandwich!
 And it is AMAZING, with the creamy curried chickpea filling, bursting with flavours of cumin, lime, sweet sultanas and a hint of chilli heat!
 Our Vegan Coronation Chickpea Sandwich is a wonderful quick lunch option or something to pack for a filling snack on the go!

-For our Vegan Coronation Sandwich version, we substituted tradition chicken with a humble chickpea but kept all the other flavours and textures to retain the authentic flavours of the original.
+For our vegan chickpea sandwich version, we substituted traditional chicken with a humble chickpea but kept all the other flavours and textures to retain the authentic flavours of the original.
 We used tinned chickpeas to make this recipe effortless, but if you wish, you can use dried chickpeas.
 BBC Good Food article here shows various ways to cook your dried chickpeas.

-- It is quick and easy to make, yet tastes better than any other vegetarian sandwich we had
+- It is quick and easy to make, yet tastes better than any other vegetarian or vegan sandwich we had.

-- It has lots of interesting flavours working in perfect harmony
+- It has lots of interesting flavours and textures working in perfect harmony.

-Toast your almond flakes in a dry pan, until slightly browned and starting to smell all nutty.
+If using, toast your almond flakes in a dry pan, until slightly browned and starting to smell all nutty.
 Set aside for later.
+The almonds are completely optional and are used for extra texture and some nutty flavour.

 Then drain the chickpeas and run some cold water through them to remove any excess sodium and starch.